The complete guide to offering employee benefits in Germany

 Retirement pensions

-Employers in Germany are not legally required to offer company-provided pension schemes since the state offers a statutory social security plan that will cover Germans’ financial needs once they reach retirement age.
+Employers in Germany are not legally required to offer company-provided pension schemes or retirement insurance since the state offers a statutory social security plan that will cover Germans’ financial needs once they reach retirement age.
 However, both employers and employees are expected to contribute to the mandatory social security plan; the contribution rate is 18.6%, split evenly between the company and the worker.

 Unemployment insurance

-According to German employment laws, unemployment insurance is a mandatory benefit for employees and covers them in the event they are dismissed from or resign from their jobs.
 All German employees who work a minimum of 18 hours a week qualify for unemployment insurance.
-Those who have worked at least 12 months over the past two years for the same company are entitled to receive benefits the day after they’re dismissed from their jobs, while those who voluntarily resign will start receiving their benefits 12 weeks after they’ve departed the company.
+Those who have worked for the same company for at least 12 months over the past two years are entitled to receive benefits the day after they’re dismissed, while those who voluntarily resign will start receiving their benefits 12 weeks after they’ve left.
 Employers and employees each contribute half of the 2.5% rate.

 Vacation entitlements